javadude/javadude.com/content/post/20000304-layouts/index.md

 ![nameform5.gif (2814 bytes)](images/nameform5.gif)

 Notice the second set of labels and text fields is evenly spaced into two chunks.
 What you wanted was to have all the text fields and all the labels take up the same amount of vertical space (which means that there will be a blank spot at the bottom of the rightmost set of labels and text fields).

+Duke, the Java mascot, provided by Sun Microsystems under the New BSD license.